wtsi-hgi/yascp/usage.md

 ## Some tricks to avoid rerunning the pipeline over and over if you already have some partial data

 1. You can avoid running cellbender multiple times.
 If you have even partial cellbender results you can provide a path to the folder that contains them. cellbender will be run on all the samples besides the ones that are captured by [cellbender_location='/full/path/to/results/nf-preprocessing/cellbender'].
 Other options - [cellranger] - which avoids ambient RNA removal and proceeds with deconvolution based on cellranger.
-If you are providing a path to cellbender_location ='??' - specify location to the results directory containing:
 ```
 params{
     cellbender_location='/full/path/to/results/nf-preprocessing/cellbender'